 In my mind, decorating for the holidays, from Halloween all the way through Easter, should enhance your home, not take away from it.
 Here, I love how the garland picks up on the rugs and upholstery throughout the house.
 Even in the living room, with its rich, green striae wallpaper and persimmon-colored upholstery…

-my trusted team of elves!
+Of course, I couldn't have done any of it without my trusted team of elves!

-love that Ronny (middle-left) created out of greenery scraps, leftover baubles and ribbon, like a beautiful bird's nest nuzzled snuggly in a sconce.
+And finally, here's a moment I love that Ronny (middle-left) created out of greenery scraps, leftover baubles and ribbon, like a beautiful bird's nest nuzzled snuggly in a sconce.
 How pretty is that?

 With every year at this holiday house different from the last, are there any ideas you'd like to share for next year?